NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/step/page.md

 <img style="float: center;" width=100% src="image/plus.jpg">
 <br>
 <br>
-Then we gave it a name and selected whether it should be public or private.
+Then we gave it a name (Team-Gladiators) being in the admin's account and selected whether it should be public or private.
 Then, after enabling the readme, click create repository.
 <br>
 <br>
 <img style="float: center;" width=100% src="image/merge.jpg">